CathNiu/FlyBaseInR/ReadME.md

 3. Visualize and compare expression data of a set of genes by embryogenesis or life cycle (See function *drawExpression*).

-4. Download one of 10 type of sequences of selected genes for further experiment or analysis as a text file (See function *getAllSequences*).
+4. Download one of 9 types of sequences of selected genes for further experiment or analysis as a text file (See function *getAllSequences*).